When looking at New York vs London what are the key differences?

 In Manhattan, on the other hand, the roads are numbered and the traffic system is easy to grasp.
 The roads and sidewalks are wide and the buildings are far apart.

-Get yourself a London City Pass which gives you access to over 80 attraction to be able to get a feel for moving around the city.
+We highly recommend that you get yourself a London City Pass which gives you access to over 80 attraction to be able to get a feel for moving around the city.

 Is London safe?